TWarczak/data_warz/content/post/2021-05-26-forecasting-daily-sales-w-modeltime/index.md

 ![](index_files/figure-markdown_strict/Daily%20Total%20Sales-1.png)

 There are no days with 0 orders/sales.
-But after in our EDA we noticed there are gaps in the data.
+But in our EDA we noticed gaps in the data.
 This data spans just under 4 years, but we only have 1,230 rows of daily data.
 If we have a row for every day, we should have about 365 \* 4 or 1,460 rows.
 We need to pad these missing days so our time-series is complete.
 We can fill sales with 0 for these missing days.

 ### Pad Missing Dates